ruizhang-ai/AutoAlign/data/for_prox_graph/README.md

-## Mandatory:
+## Create the meta proximity graph without entity types aligned:

-Use KB_entity_type.ipynb to obtain the entity type sets and the meta proximity graph without entity types aligned.
+1. Use KB_entity_type.ipynb to obtain the entity type sets and the meta proximity graph without entity types aligned.

-## Optional:
+## Match the entity types using LLMs:

-Use `python prompy_gen.py` to generate the prompt for LLMs to align the types between two KGs.
+1. Use `python prompt_gen.py` to generate the prompt for LLMs to align the types between two KGs.

-Obtain the aligned type pairs from any LLM (e.g., Claude) and store the aligned type pairs in `matched_types.txt`.
+2. Obtain the aligned type pairs from any LLM (e.g., Claude) and store the aligned type pairs in `matched_types.txt`.

-Replace the types in the meta proximity graph with the aligned types using `python match_type.py`.
+3. Replace the types in the meta proximity graph with the aligned types using `python match_type.py`.